 The metal tin that the game is found in allows the mess to be contained when traveling, and only when it is opened, can the game really begin.
 Your family may choose to play with random locations, or you can use the locations that you are near.
 It is whatever works best for your family as this game allows for a lot of freedom when playing!

 Shotgun is the perfect game for any age group.
-This game can easily keep younger players occupied, while older players will be just as emersed in the play.
-The player riding Shotgun will quickly be disappointed, as they are the designated card reader for the first game, but don’t worry, they will be able to play during the upcoming rounds.
+This game can easily keep younger players occupied, while older players will be just as happy on the vacation trip.
+The player riding Shotgun will quickly think that they will never be able to play, as they are the designated card reader for the first game, but don’t worry, they will be able to play during the upcoming rounds.

 Shotgun can be purchased online, or you can come up with some questions yourself.
 The game has over two hundred question cards that allow players to complete a variety of actions to earn points.
 Of course, the player with the most points when the road trip ends, wins the game!